minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 ## Creating the user interface

 Let's create the basic UI first: head to `activity_main.xml` in your project.
 As usual, we get a blank screen with a `ConstraintLayout`.
 This type of layout is not particularly ideal for our purposes.
 What we'll do is replace it with a `LinearLayout` and then use a `GridLayout` for the button grid.

+Watch the movie to understand how to replace the layout and connect code to buttons.

 <iframe src="https://player.vimeo.com/video/211268580" width="320" height="200" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>